agoda-com/AgodaAnalyzers/README.md

 }
 ```

+### Want to dive straight in?

+Take a look at our analyzer

 ### The AnalyzeNode method

 This is where the fun begins.
 Each time the Roslyn compiler encounters a node with a registered `SyntaxKind` it will call our AnalyzeNode method with the context.
 For example: